FonchinChen/ArtisticTransformer/README.md

 ## Gallery

-Each row below is a pair of images showcasing a number of interesting transformations achieved during our experimentation.
+Each row below is a pair of images showcasing interesting transformation achieved during our experimentation.

 <table>
   <tr>